ome/omero-documentation/developers/Omero/Server/Sessions.rst

 will want to make use of the session API and catch session exceptions to have a finer control of the client lifecycle.

-Similarly, no changes are needed in OmeroBlitz client code since Glacier2 sessions now delegate to |OmeroSessions|.
+Similarly, no changes are needed in :ref:`server/blitz` client code since Glacier2 sessions now delegate to |OmeroSessions|.
 Clients can access the ISession service when necessary.
 Exceptions thrown are still Ice-based.